PDAL/PDAL/doc/apps/pipeline.rst

 ::

-    --developer-debug         Enable developer debug (don't trap exceptions) --label                   A string to label the process with --driver                  Override reader driver
     --input, -i               input file name
     --pipeline-serialization  Output file for pipeline serialization
     --validate                Validate the pipeline (including serialization), but do not write